Education & Positions on Optimisation

 We teach the following courses:

-- Modelling for Combinatorial Optimisation (5 credits, course 1DL451), taught in period 1 (late August to late October) every autumn, since 2015; also open to PhD students, especially in autumn 2019. (slides)
+- Modelling for Combinatorial Optimisation (5 credits, course 1DL451), taught in period 1 (late August to late October) every autumn, since 2015; also open to PhD students. (slides)

 - Optimisation (5 credits, course 1TD184), taught in period 2 (late October to mid January) every autumn.